ppearson/psrec/README.md

-PSREC
+psrec
 =====

-psrec is a stand-alone (at least for recording) command line application designed for recording basic aspects of other applications that are run, currently CPU usage and memory usage over time.
+psrec is a small, stand-alone (at least for recording) command line application designed for recording basic aspects of other applications that are run: currently both CPU usage and memory usage over time.

-It's essentially a compiled (using Rust) application very similar in use-case to psrecord.
+It's essentially a compiled (using Rust) application very similar in use-case to psrecord which exists for Python.

-Currently visualisation of the data needs to be done externally via a provided Python script which uses matplotlib, and the main psrec executable can save the results to a .CSV file.
+Currently visualisation of the resulting recorded data needs to be done externally via a provided Python script which uses matplotlib, and the main psrec executable can save the results to a .csv file.

 Usage
 =====